plugdata-team/plugdata-team.github.io/docs/Resources.md

 Chapters are split into parts explaining sound design theory and how to apply it in pure data.

-## Tutorials

 ## Videos

 * [Classes taught by Miller Puckette at UCSD](http://msp.ucsd.edu/syllabi/index.htm)

-Classes from Miller Puckette, the creator of Pure Data, with some of them being available in video format.
-Not only about **Pure Data** but music in general.
-This is a great resource and highly recommended to check out.

 * [Sound Simulator](https://www.youtube.com/playlist?list=PLyFkFo29zHvD4eRftIAjcLqIXCtSo7w8g)